course-dprep/The_impact_of_Airbnb_hosts_on_guest_reviews/readme.md

 # Research question
-To what extent does (i) the presence of a profile picture, (ii) the identity verification of the host and (iii) the presence of a superhost status affect the amount of bookings on AirBnb between France and Greece?
+To what extent does (i) the presence of a profile picture and (ii) the identity verification of the host affect the review score (1-5) on AirBnb between France and Greece?